-(ii) We allow duck hunting from legal shooting hours until 12 p.m. (noon).

-(iii) We allow the use of dogs when migratory game bird hunting.

-(iv) You must remove blinds, blind material, and decoys from the refuge by 1 p.m. each day (see § 27.93 of this

-(v) Waterfowl hunters may enter the North Unit no earlier than 8 p.m. the day prior to the hunt.
-Waterfowl hunters may enter the Jack's Bay Hunt Area and Levee Hunt Area no earlier than 4 a.m.

-(vi) We prohibit boating from November 1 through January 31 in the South Unit Waterfowl Hunt Areas, except from 4 a.m. to 1 p.m. on designated waterfowl hunt days.

-(vii) We allow duck hunting on outlying-tracts; paragraph (d)(1)(v) of this section applies.

-(viii) We only allow all-terrain vehicles (ATVs) for wildlife-dependent hunting and fishing activities.
-We prohibit the use of ATVs after December 15 each year in designated South Unit areas as shown in refuge user brochure.

-(ix) We prohibit the use of decoys that contain moving parts or electrical components, except that you may use manually operated jerk strings to simulate decoy movement.

-(2) Upland game hunting.
-We allow hunting of squirrel, rabbit, and all furbearers (as governed by State law) on designated areas of the refuge subject to the following conditions:

-(i) The condition set forth at paragraph (d)(1)(i) of this section

-(ii) We allow hunting of rabbit and squirrel on the North Unit from September 1 through January 31.
+- (ii) We allow duck hunting from legal shooting hours until 12 p.m. (noon). - (iii) We allow the use of dogs when migratory game bird hunting. - (iv) You must remove blinds, blind material, and decoys from the refuge by 1 p.m. each day (see §27.93 of this chapter). - (v) Waterfowl hunters may enter the North Unit no earlier than 8 p.m. the day prior to the hunt.
+Waterfowl hunters may enter the Jack's Bay Hunt Area and Levee Hunt Area no earlier than 4 a.m. - (vi) We prohibit boating from November 1 through January 31 in the South Unit Waterfowl Hunt Areas, except from 4 a.m. to 1 p.m. on designated waterfowl hunt days. - (vii) We allow duck hunting on outlying-tracts; paragraph (d)(1)(v) of this section applies. - (viii) We only allow all-terrain vehicles (ATVs) for wildlife-dependent hunting and fishing activities.
+We prohibit the use of ATVs after December 15 each year in designated South Unit areas as shown in refuge user brochure. - (ix) We prohibit the use of decoys that contain moving parts or electrical components, except that you may use manually operated jerk strings to simulate decoy movement. - (2) Upland game hunting.
+We allow hunting of squirrel, rabbit, and all furbearers (as governed by State law) on designated areas of the refuge subject to the following conditions: - (i) The condition set forth at paragraph (d)(1)(i) of this section applies. - (ii) We allow hunting of rabbit and squirrel on the North Unit from September 1 through January 31.

-(iii) We allow the use of dogs when hunting rabbit and squirrel from December 1 through January 31 on the North Unit only.

-(iv) We allow rabbit and squirrel hunting on the South Unit from September 1 through November 30.

-(v) We allow furbearer (as governed by State law) hunting.
-The annual public use permit (signed brochure) provides season dates and methods.
+- (iii) We allow the use of dogs when hunting rabbit and squirrel from December 1 through January 31 on the North Unit only. - (iv) We allow rabbit and squirrel hunting on the South Unit from September 1 through November 30. - (v) We allow furbearer (as governed by State law) hunting.
+The annual public use permit (signed brochure) provides season dates and methods. - (vi) We allow the use of dogs for hunting furbearers from legal sunset to legal sunrise.